-The public is invited for coffee and conversation from 8:00 a.m. to 9:00 a.m. to meet with their legislators in a relaxed setting and hear the latest updates from the State Capitol.
+The public is invited for coffee and conversation from 8:00 a.m. to 9:00 a.m. to meet with their legislators in a relaxed setting and hear the latest updates from the State Capitol as the 2018 legislative session enters the final stretch.
 The legislators will also be answering your questions.

 All residents are encouraged to attend and discuss any legislative issues, including bill proposals, or local concerns.
 Coffee will be provided.